bogdan/blog/_posts/2012-06-06-assumption-driven-development.markdown

 And here are some more conceptual advices:

-* Make our assumptions depend on facts, but not other assumptions.
+* Make assumptions depend on facts, but not other assumptions.
 * Prove any assumption with fact before going with another assumption
 * Do not tell people about assumptions as if they are facts.
 * When we can't make a good assumption from the beginning, maybe it's time to gather more facts